+The grandiose Soviet-era "Palace of Culture" which marks the centre of Loshchynivka.
 However, when I met with Odessa region’s police chief Giorgi Lortkipanidze, he dismissed the idea of a criminal core in the village.
 “In the past year, there were 28 criminal cases in Loshchynivka and only one involved Roma.
 There were absolutely no drug crimes in the village,” Lortkipanidze told me.

 “I stayed there for three days and no one said they had faced Roma criminality and had called the police about this.
 We went with those people who alleged there was a drugs factory, searched the area and no drugs were found.

 “I’m a policeman, I always check facts before speaking,” he added.
 “Mr. Saakashvili is a politician, he hears the public mood and then makes statements.”

 Although the ethnicity of a Roma criminal may be more visible to a victim, there are no statistics to indicate they are more likely to commit crime than other ethnicities